Animal Care Committee

 Scientific and Pedagogical Merit

 Research projects must have independent scientific merit review, also known as peer review, before ethical approval can be granted.
 Similarly, teaching protocols require assessment for pedagogical merit before animal ethics approval can be granted.
+See the Pedagogical Merit Assessment form; and the review for scientific merit (research) section for more details.
 These preliminary stages set the stage for ethical review, as a protocol can only go forth to the Animal Care Committee if it is assessed by independent peers to advance or transmit knowledge.

 As part of protocol development, researchers or course instructors are required to apply the CCAC's "3R's": Replacement, Refinement and Reduction.
 Annual reviews requirements have researchers apply the 3R's for the duration of the project.